Our Story

 We began to focus more direct efforts to South Sudan in 2007 by sending missionaries and Portable Bible School (PBS) programs.
 We organized a legal presence in the nation through trusted Portable Bible School graduates and purchased our first office space in Juba in 2015.
 That same year we hosted a national prayer meeting in Juba, the capital of South Sudan, just as we did in Uganda, to bring God’s repentance, revival, and restoration.

-As a result, the first set of peace treaties between hostile political leaders were signed, and many South Sudanese leaders requested a prayer gathering be hosted in each of the 10 states followed by Favor’s many other discipleship ministries.
+As a result, the first set of peace treaties between hostile political leaders were signed, and many South Sudanese leaders requested a prayer gathering be hosted in each of the 10 states along with many other discipleship ministries that Favor offers.

 Transformed Hearts Transform Nations